What Is Hydroponic Gardening?

 - Hydroponic water recycles and reuses nutrients and water.
 Unlike with soil, hydroponic systems have no run-off, which typically degrades the surrounding environment.

 - There is no topsoil or soil in hydroponic gardening, so topsoil erosion and soil rotation are not concerns for farmers.

 - Hydroponic gardening requires minimal labor and upkeep compared to traditional agriculture.
-It’s much easier to harvest and replant without having to dig or weed through soil.
+It’s much easier to harvest and replant without having to dig through soil.

 What Are The Disadvantages Of Hydroponic Gardening?